Anthony Coburn: Doctor Who

-The Masters of Luxor (aka The Robots) (Doctor Who)
+The Masters of Luxor

 On 18 June 1963, Coburn was commissioned to write The Robots, which was recommissioned on 3 July.
 The story would see the travellers land on thirteenth-century Earth, then by the end of the month, it changed to a planet.
 The production team were unhappy with The Robots.
 So, on 23 September, they decided to switch productions with the intended fifth serial, The Daleks.

 Coburn, however, turned the project and changed the story to The Masters of Luxor.

 The story would see the Doctor, Ian, Barbara, and Susan landed the TARDIS on the moons of Luxor, after they find a strange light signal.
 They discover that the moon is dominated by robots led by "The Perfect One".
 "The Perfect One" was experimenting on people to discover the secret of life – which his servants kidnap Barbara and Susan as test subjects.
 Meanwhile, the Doctor and Ian escape into the wilderness and awaken Tabon, the creator of "The Perfect One".
-Tabon then confronts “The Perfect One” about making experimentations, causing the robots to get out of control.
+Tabon then confronts "The Perfect One" about making experimentations, causing the robots to get out of control.
 The robots kill Tabon, and destroy "The Perfect One".
 Barbara and Susan are then freed and rescued by the Doctor and Ian, and then head back to the time machine.

-However, the story dropped due to schedule difficulties.
+However, the story was dropped due to schedule difficulties.

 In August 1992, Titan Books released The Masters of Luxor as a Doctor Who Script Book, edited by John McElroy.
 In August 2012, Big Finish Productions released an audio adaptation of The Masters of Luxor by Nigel Robinson.